rrhg/react-django-docker-boilerplate/README.md

 ☑ .env file
 ☑ postgres bind mount volumen in production for data
 ☑ Django use multiple settings files pattern
-☐ handle Django secret key in production
+☑ handle Django secret key in production
 ☐ handle allowed hosts & CORS in production
-☐
+☐ users & auth
 ☐ https let's encrypt
-☐ will probably only use Django as an API with rest_framework & keep React completely independent & served by nginx
+☑ will probably only use Django as an API with rest_framework & keep React completely independent & served by nginx
 ☐ many more
 ☐
 ☐